CodePapa360/Rock-Paper-Scissors/README.md

 <!-- Brief -->
 <p align="center">
 This project is a solution to the Rock-Paper-Scissors challenge from Frontend Mentor.
-Initially built with vanilla JavaScript, the main objective was to practice TypeScript while solidifying core web development concepts.
-I plan to further enhance the project by transitioning it to React with TypeScript.
+Initially built with vanilla TypeScript, and now in React with TypeScript.
+The main objective was to practice TypeScript.
 </p>

 <!-- Screenshot -->